 - You can’t start submitting evidence until you’ve completed the applicant’s application form and paid the fee.
 Once you’ve paid, you have access to the upload screen.

-- You may see talk online of needing to fill out a 47SP form, but you won’t find the form anywhere official.
+- You may see talk online of needing to fill out a 47SP form, but you might struggle to find the form by that name.
 Why?
 The applicant’s online account starts with the 47SP form broken into several screens.
-You ARE filling out the 47SP as you proceed through the beginning stages of your application… without being told that it’s happening.
+We WERE filling out the 47SP as we proceeded through the beginning stages of our application… without being told that it was happening.

 - The series of pre-payment questions require you to summarize certain facets of and give some details of the evidence you’ll be submitting.
 We found it difficult to answer all the questions without devising some system to organize our documents and information.

 - The Australian immigration department has you assign an “Evidence Type” label and a “Document Type” label to every single thing you upload.
 Knowing those labels as we gathered and sorted our data would have saved us a ton of time.
 We finally answered all the 47SP questions, paid our fee, arrived at the upload screen, and discovered the department’s system was broken down into tiny pieces.
 We had grouped things on our end.
 Oh no!

 In lieu of a good Australian Partner Visa Checklist, these tips will help you organize as you gather your information:

 The sooner you pay your Australian Partner visa fee, the sooner you join the queue.
 If I’d known this when we applied, we would have paid the application fee the day we became eligible (instead of two months later when we were ready to start gathering documents).